ryannnsevidal/waste-time/DEPLOYMENT_STRATEGY.md

 eas build --platform all --non-interactive

 # 3. Deploy backend (manual step - copy .env.production to DigitalOcean)
-echo "✅ Ready for backend deployment to DigitalOcean" echo "📱 Mobile builds queued in EAS" echo "📋 Next: Upload legal documents to your website"
+echo "Ready for backend deployment to DigitalOcean" echo "Mobile builds queued in EAS" echo "Next: Upload legal documents to your website"
 ```

-## 🎯 Why This Stack Is Perfect For You
+## Why This Stack Is Perfect For You

 1. **Cost-Effective** - Under $50/month to start
 2. **Scalable** - Can handle millions of users